On 30 Apr 2001, at 14:03, Robert Vint wrote:

 that they have succeeded in contaminating - and then calling for national

 and international bans on such labels.
-Major ingredient suppliers linked to
+Major ingredient suppliers linked

 the biotech industry currently tell manufacturers that such claims are